tzlaine/small_wg1_papers/P2781_constexpr_t.md

 The "after" case above would require that `std::strided_index_range` be changed; that is not being proposed here.
-The point of the example is to show the releative convenience of `std::integral_constant` versus the proposed `std::constexpr_v`.
+The point of the example is to show the relative convenience of `std::integral_constant` versus the proposed `std::constexpr_v`.

 ## Replacing the uses of `std::integral_constant` is not enough